Constraining the weights of Stokes Polytopes using BCFW recursions for Phi^4: Introduction

 In this paper, we address the issue of the undetermined weights of Stokes polytopes using the generalized BCFW recursion relations.
-We make use of the fact that the higher-point amplitudes factorize into lower-point amplitudes at physical poles.
-The factorization constrains the weights of the higher-point amplitudes, calculated by summing up over Stokes polytopes, in terms of the weights of the lower-point amplitudes.
-The boundary terms in $\phi^4$, which corresponds to the $\mathcal{O}(z^0)$-behaviour for large $z$, fix the numerical values of these weights uniquely.
+Our primary motivation for using the BCFW recursion relations is to shed some light on the origin of these weights in the calculation of $\phi^4$ amplitudes.
+We show that the factorization at physical poles along with boundary terms in $\phi^4$ uniquely fixes the weights of the higher-point amplitudes, calculated by summing up over Stokes polytopes, in terms of the weights of the lower-point ones.
+Further, we see that the non-triviality of these weights is intricately tied to the fact that there are no BCFW recursion relations without boundary terms for $\phi^4$ amplitudes, that completely capture all the factorization channels \cite{12}.
+This is a consequence of the fact that for two neighbouring shifted legs in tree-level $\phi^4$ Feynman graphs, the residue at infinity is non-vanishing \cite{13}.

 The paper is organized as follows.
 In section \ref{sec:2.1}, we give an overview of the calculation of amplitudes from the geometry of Stokes polytopes.
 We briefly review the important notions of quadrangulation, $Q$-compatibility and convex realization of Stokes polytopes.
 The overview is not exhaustive, and we refer the interested reader to \cite{2,3,4} for complete details.
-In section \ref{sec:2.2}, we review the generalized BCFW recursion relations for $\phi^4$ amplitudes as given in \cite{10}, and discuss the calculation of boundary terms in $\phi^4$ amplitudes.
-In section \ref{sec:3}, we use the generalized BCFW recursion relations to constrain the weights of higher-point Stokes polytopes in terms of lower-point weights.
+In section \ref{sec:2.2}, we review the generalized BCFW recursion relations for $\phi^4$ amplitudes as given in \cite{9,10}, and discuss the calculation of boundary terms in $\phi^4$ amplitudes.
+In section \ref{sec:3}, we use the generalized BCFW recursion relations to constrain the weights of higher-point amplitudes in terms of lower-point weights.
 Firstly, we use the boundary terms to show that the lowest-point weight $\alpha_6$ is fixed uniquely.
-Then, we calculate the weights of Stokes polytopes of eight- and ten-point amplitudes and show that these are determined exactly in terms of the six-point weights.
-By substituting the value of $\alpha_6$, we determine the numerical value of eight- and ten-point weights and show that these agree with the results in \cite{3}.
-In section \ref{sec:4}, we generalize our results and prove that the weights of Stokes polytopes for any number of particles $n$ can be determined exactly in terms of the six-point weights.
-We end the paper with a discussion of our results and a brief commentary on using other methods to determine the weights. \\[4pt]
+Then, we calculate the weights of Stokes polytopes corresponding to eight- and ten-point amplitudes and show that these are determined exactly in terms of the six-point weight $\alpha_6$.
+By substituting the value of $\alpha_6$, we determine the numerical value of eight- and ten-point weights and show that these agree with the results in \cite{3,18}.
+In section \ref{sec:4}, we generalize our results to an $n$-point amplitude and prove that the weights of the corresponding Stokes polytopes are uniquely fixed by the factorization of the amplitude.
+We end the paper with a discussion of our results and a brief commentary on using other methods to determine the weights.